Financial matters can stir disagreements even among the closest couples.

 They can provide you with personalized guidance on how to navigate the legal aspects of your inheritance and ensure that your rights and wishes are protected.

-Understanding your legal standing can empower you to make informed decisions
+Understanding your legal standing can empower you to make informed decisions about how to proceed with purchasing the house.

 Open communication.